 Each Uber city (or metropolitan coverage area) offers different services.
 Very large cities such as Los Angeles might offer almost all the options.
 Many offer their own unique combination of ride types with different names.
 Check with Uber to see what services you qualify for in your city.

 Uber’s options vary in each city in part due to the general demographics and market service.
 High-end luxury ridesharing services are typically in higher demand in cities with large populations.

 You don’t need to remember all of the various option names to use Uber.
 When you book your ride in the app, you will be shown available options in your city.
 Services that are unavailable entirely in your city won’t be shown at all.
 Services in the app that are greyed out indicate that a driver with that type of car is not available at that time.
 Generally, UberX will always have some available drivers nearby.

 A Look at 4 of Uber’s Most Popular Services

 Since each metropolitan area that Uber covers offers its own unique Uber services, we will only touch on four of the most commonly used Uber services here.
 Uber lists the types of services and cars it offers for each metropolitan area in its city pages.

-If you are an average person using Uber, you are likely to use UberX as your go-to service.
+Most people use UberX as their go-to service.
 This is Uber’s economy option, which includes travel in a four-door sedan for one to four riders.

 For Most Rides, Using UberX Is Your Best Option